Editor's note: American Express pulled the option to transfer points to Hawaiian Airlines mid-morning on Monday.

 You will be prompted to log in with your Alaska credentials, after which you'll see this screen.
 From here, you can move the slider to transfer as many of your current Hawaiian miles over to Alaska as you want.
 You must transfer at least 50 miles – and in increments of 50 miles, too.

-Of course, this works vice versa: You can transfer miles from Alaska over to Hawaiian, too.
+Of course, this works in reverse: You can transfer miles from Alaska over to Hawaiian, too.

 After clicking continue, you'll be asked to confirm your transfer.